 Only 170 fragments entered the US catalogue within one month, and none were left by end-2008.
 In the short-term, however, the risk of penetration of the shields of the ISS manned modules by USA-193 fragments larger than 1 cm increased by about 30%.

 Q6: Why does the Earth's atmosphere have a positive effect on space debris?

 Changes in air density at a given orbital altitude are mainly driven by the Sun, which varies its activity in an 11-year cycle.
-Thus, every 11 years, lower parts of the atmosphere are heated and expand toward higher altitudes, where the air density increases, causing higher air drag on objects in space.
-As a consequence, space debris are periodically cleaned from the lower orbital regions (but these are subsequently re-filled by objects descending from higher orbits).
+Thus, every 11 years, lower parts of the atmosphere are heated and expand towards higher altitudes, where the air density increases, causing higher air drag on objects in space.
+As a consequence, space debris is periodically cleaned from the lower orbital regions (but these are subsequently refilled by objects descending from higher orbits).

-After sufficient exposure to air drag the orbit decays, and the object re-enters into the denser Earth atmosphere, where the air drag converts orbital energy into heat.
+After sufficient exposure to air drag the orbit decays, and the object enters Earth’s denser atmosphere, where the air drag converts orbital energy into heat.
 This heating process is normally sufficient to destroy an object.
-Approximately 20 to 40 % of the mass of larger-size spacecraft or rocket bodies, or parts made of particularly high-melting steel or titanium alloys, may survive the re-entry.
+Approximately 20–40% of the mass of larger-size spacecraft or rocket bodies, or parts made of particularly high-melting steel or titanium alloys, may survive the reentry.

 Q7: How many space debris objects are currently in orbit?

 See “Space debris by the numbers” for the most recently updated figures from ESA’s Space Debris Office.